IncredulousMonk/CnC_Generals_Zero_Hour/README.md

 ## Dependencies

-I'm using SDL3 for the window management, so you'll have to install that.
+I'm using SDL3 and SDL_ttf 3, so you'll have to install those libraries.

 I'm using FFmpeg to replace Bink, so I installed libavformat-dev, libswscale-dev, and libavdevice-dev.